 Facebook pixel Precision Machining Technology Program

-Kickstart your career in metal working with STLCC’s precision machining technology certificate.
-This program trains students for entry-level positions in the machine tool trade, teaching safe operation of mills, lathes, grinders and drill presses.
+Start your career in precision machining with STLCC’s certificate of specialization (CS) in machining technology.
+This program prepares students for entry-level roles in the machine tool trade by teaching the safe operation of mills, lathes, grinders and drill presses.

-You’ll gain hands-on experience in computer numerical control (CNC) machine setup, preparing you to work as a CNC machinist.
-The curriculum aligns with the National Institute for Metalworking Skills (NIMS) certification standards, giving you the skills to test for seven level-one credentials.
+You’ll gain hands-on computer numerical control (CNC) machining training, including setup and operation of CNC equipment.
+This practical experience prepares you to work as a CNC machinist.
+The curriculum aligns with National Institute for Metalworking Skills (NIMS) standards and prepares you to test for up to seven level-one credentials.

 What is Precision Machining Technology at St. Louis Community College?